mridul037/mridul037/README.md

 **Quote of the hour:**

-Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.

-~ Danny Hillis
+~ Laurence J. Peter
 <pre>

 </pre>